 Issues related to adulthood were highlighted by the IACC in the first IACC Strategic Plan in 2009.
-Since then, there has been some growth and progress in research and development of services focused on adulthood in autism, though the growth has been very modest and is not on par with the need.
-Some of the knowledge gaps are just starting to be filled, but there is much more work to be done.
+Since then, there has been some growth and progress in research and development of services focused on adults with autism.
 Programs and research on transition age youth and young adulthood related to education, employment, housing, and other key issues have emerged.
 More work is needed in this area, as well as on middle age and older adulthood.
-The needs of autistic adults who require intensive long term supports throughout their lives and rely on family caregivers is also an understudied area that needs more focus.
-Understanding the factors that contribute to challenges and the factors that contribute to improved health and well-being across all communities, including those with high support needs and those are members of communities that have been historically underserved, is critical.
-Learning more about the needs of adults across the lifespan and will help the community to develop improved services and programs that facilitate opportunities for people on the autism spectrum to meet their personal goals, engage in meaningful activities and relationships, and lead healthy and fulfilling lives.
+The variability of support needs across the autism spectrum necessitates an individualized approach to effectively prioritize and meet the needs of each aging autistic adult at different life stages.
+Across their lifespan, autistic adults report higher than average unmet needs, with receipt of autism-specific services often decreasing with age.6 The needs of autistic adults who require intensive long term supports is an understudied area that needs more focus.
+Understanding the factors that contribute to health and well-being across all communities, including those with intellectual disabilities or other high support needs and those are members of communities that have been historically underserved, is critical.
+Learning more about the needs of adults across the lifespan will aid in the development of improved services and programs that facilitate opportunities for people on the autism spectrum to meet their personal goals, engage in meaningful activities and relationships, and experience health and a sense of well-being.